 - 1. From Setup, enter Transaction Security in the Quick Find box, select Transaction Security, and then click New in Custom Transaction Security Policies. - 2.
 Enter the basic information fields for your new policy. - For clarity and easier maintenance, use similar names for the API and the policy.
 This name can contain only underscores and alphanumeric characters, and must be unique in your org.
 It must begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores. - Event Type-Determines the available actions.
 It can be one of the following: - Login-A user login.
 Login lets you set any combination of notifications, plus these actions: - Block access completely - Continue, but require two-factor authentication - Continue, but require the end of a current login session - Entity-An object type.
-Select a specific resource and the type of notifications desired. - Data Export Notifies you if the selected object type has been exported using the Data Loader API client. - AccessResource - Notifies you when the selected resource has been accessed.
+Select a specific resource and the type of notifications desired. - Data Export - Notifies you if the selected object type has been exported.
+Available object types are Account, Case, Contact, Lead, and Opportunity.
+To trigger a policy, the export must be done using a default report type from the Report tab or with an API client like Data Loader or Workbench. - AccessResource - Notifies you when the selected resource has been accessed.
 You can block access or require two-factor authentication before access is allowed. - Notifications-You can select all, some, or no notification methods for each policy. - Recipient-Must be an active user assigned the System Administrator profile. - Real-time Actions-Specifies what to do when the policy is triggered.
 The actions available vary depending on the event type.
 Email and In-App notifications are always available.
 For login and resource events, you can also block the action or require a higher level of access control with two-factor authentication.
-For login events, you can require ending an existing session before continuing with the current session.
+For Login events, you can require ending an existing session before continuing with the current session.
 You can set the default action for ending a session to always close the oldest session. - Note: Two-factor authentication is not available in Salesforce1 or Lightning Experience for the AccessResource event type.
 The Block action is used instead. - (1) Important: If you create a policy requiring the two-factor authentication action, provide your users a way to get a time-based, one-time password.
 This password is their second authentication factor.
 Otherwise, if your users encounter a situation that requires a second authentication factor, they can't finish their task, such as logging in or running a report. - You can use an existing class for Apex Policy or select Generate Apex to have a default policy class created that implements the TxnSecurity.
 PolicyCondition interface.
-You can also write your own policy to take advantage of any customizations you've made to your orq. - The user selected for Execute Policy As must have the System Administrator profile. - 3.
+You can also write your own policy to take advantage of any customizations you've made to your org. - The user selected for Execute Policy As must have the System Administrator profile. - 3.
 You can optionally create a condition for a specific property as part of the policy.
 For example, you can create a policy that's triggered when a report or dashboard is accessed from a specific source IP.
-The source IP is the property you're checking. - The available properties depend on the event type selected.
+The source IP is the property you're checking.